hashicorp/terraform-provider-google/website/docs/r/iap_brand.html.markdown

 # google\_iap\_brand

 OAuth brand data.
-Only "Organization Internal" brands can be created programatically via API.
+Only "Organization Internal" brands can be created programmatically via API.
 To convert it into an external brands please use the GCP Console.